AAlakkad/aalakkad.github.com/_posts/2014-1-9-my-favorite-sublime-packages.md

 title: "My favorite sublime packages"
 ---

-This is a collection of useful packages, I used it when I develop for the web.
+This is a collection of useful packages I use while developing (usually for web).

 There's a [gist](https://gist.github.com/AAlakkad/5106627) you can fork to keep your own.